FarisPalayi/Order-summary-component/README.md

 - Opera
 - IE11
 - IE10

-  If you are a mac user, I'd appreciate it if you check it on safari and let me know if it works on it or not. feel free to make a pull request or issue.
+**If you are a mac user**, I'd appreciate it if you check it on safari and let me know if it works on it or not. feel free to make a pull request or issue.

 ### Project File Structure 🏗

 ```
 .
-├── design
+├── .vscode
-├── images
+│   ├── extensions.json
-├── sass
+├── frontend
-│   ├── abstracts
+│   ├── design
-|       ├── _colors.scss
+│   └── images
+│   └── sass
-|       └── _functions.scss
+│   └── scripts
-|       └── _mixins.scss
+│   └── index.html
-│   └── components
+│   └── .gitignore
-|       ├── _plan.scss
-│   └── _global.scss
+│   └── package.json
-│   └── style.scss
+│   └── snowpack.config.js
-├── scripts
+├── server
-│   ├── index.js
+│   ├── server.ts
+│   └── .env
+│   └── Procfile
-├── .gitignore
+│   └── .gitignore
-├── index.html
-├── package.json
+│   └── package.json
-├── postcss.config.js
+│   └── tsconfig.json
-├── README.md
+├── .prettierrc.json
-└── snowpack.config.js
+└── README.md
 ```

 ### Links 🔗